ordinals/ord/docs/src/guides/wallet.md

 The `ord` wallet uses descriptors, so you can export the output descriptors and import them into another descriptor-based wallet.
-To export the wallet descriptors, which includes your private keys:
+To export the wallet descriptors, which include your private keys:

 ```
 $ ord wallet dump